cosmos/cosmos-sdk/docs/architecture/adr-036-arbitrary-signature.md

 ### Negative

-+ Current proposal requires a fixed relationship between an account address and a public key.
+- Current proposal requires a fixed relationship between an account address and a public key.
-+ Doesn't work with multi sig accounts.
+- Doesn't work with multi sig accounts.

 ## Further discussion

+- Regarding security in `MsgSignData`, the developer using `MsgSignData` is in charge of making the signed content laying in `Data` non-replayable when, and if, needed.
+- the offchain package will be further extended with extra messages that target specific use cases such as, but not limited to, authentication in applications, payment channels, L2 solutions in general.

 ## References